Summer Starter Program

 NO WORRIES – IT'S EASY

-To apply, visit law.onu.edu or www.lsac.org.
+To apply, visit this page or www.lsac.org.
 From there, you’ll have an on-campus interview, because only you and your presence can convince us of your desire to attend law school and become a successful attorney.

 Class preparation, test preparation and study skills will be addressed in individual weekly sessions with the coordinator of Academic Support.
 Test results will also be reviewed and analyzed through one-on-one meetings with your faculty members.
-And a heavy emphasis will be placed on providing intensive writing experiences with frequent feedback.
+Heavy emphasis is placed on providing intensive writing experiences with frequent feedback.

-For more information on the Summer Starter Program, contact Hailey Russell, interim director of admissions, at firstname.lastname@example.org or 419-772-2213.
+For more information on the Summer Starter Program, contact the Office of Law Admissions at firstname.lastname@example.org or 419-772-2211.